Joseph Stallcop: Personal life

 Joseph Stallcop was born in Saratoga Springs, New York, on May 7, 1996, to John and Julie Stallcop.
-When Joseph was young, his father was a Lieutenant Commander in the United States Navy and thus their family moved several times before eventually settling in Gales Ferry, Connecticut where he was raised.
+When Joseph was young, his father was a Lieutenant Commander in the United States Navy and thus their family moved several times before eventually settling in Gales Ferry, Connecticut, where he was raised.
 He attended Saint Bernard School, a Catholic private school in Uncasville, Connecticut, from the 6th grade through high school.
 In 2014, Joseph moved to New Hampshire to attend Keene State College.
+He is also an author.

 Political career

 Electoral history

 In June 2016, Stallcop filed to run as a Democratic candidate for the New Hampshire House of Representatives from Cheshire County's 4th district.
-By the end of the filing period he was the only candidate in the race on either side.
+By the end of the filing period, he was the only candidate in the race on either side.
 On September 13, 2016, he was elected unopposed for the Democratic nomination.
 On November 8, 2016, without Republican or write-in opposition, Stallcop was elected to the New Hampshire House of Representatives.